PKU-Alignment/safety-gymnasium/docs/environments/safe_vision/race.rst

     :align: center
     :scale: 45 %

-From a distant starting point, the agent is tasked with reaching the 'Goal', ensuring it sidesteps the grass and refrains from colliding with objects along the path.
+**The Level 2 of Race** requires the agent to reach the goal position from a distant starting point while ensuring it avoids straying into the grass and prevents collisions with roadside objects.

 +-----------------------------+-----------------------------------------------------------+
 | Specific Observation Space  | Box(-inf, inf, (32,), float64)                            |